nickyiliwang/portfolio-site-for-mom/README.md

 5. to avoid duplicated usernames when creating artworks collection docs, maybe just use uid because it's unique to each users.

 Could: Homepage showcases other user's art

+Could: Should have a way to share your work, using your uid as route.